ai2cm/fv3gfs-wrapper/examples/jupyter/README.md

 This directory serves as an example of how you can run fv3gfs-wrapper in a parallel Jupyter notebook using Docker.

-Note this example is not regression tested.
-If it does not work with the latest version of this repository, please [open an issue](https://github.com/VulcanClimateModeling/fv3gfs-wrapper/issues/new).
+Note this proof-of-concept example is not regression tested, and is pinned to a specific version of the wrapper image.
+Using newer versions of the wrapper as a base image (using WRAPPER_IMAGE) may or may not work.
+If it does not work with the latest version of the wrapper, please [open an issue](https://github.com/VulcanClimateModeling/fv3gfs-wrapper/issues/new).

 This example builds an MPI-enabled Docker image by adding jupyter notebooks to the fv3gfs-wrapper image, and opens it with port forwarding.
 You can build this image with: